ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 Next up is to render a `<Slate>` context provider.

 The provider component keeps track of your Slate editor, its plugins, its value, its selection, and any changes that occur.
 It **must** be rendered above any `<Editable>` components.
-But it can also provide the editor state to other components like toolbars, menus, etc. using the `useSlate` hook.
+But it can also provide the editor state to other components like toolbars, menus, etc. using React's `useState` hook.

 ```jsx
 const App = () => {